Azure/azure-sdk-tools/doc/engsys_resource_management.md

      * [Resource Groups](#resource-groups-1)
      * [Role Assignments](#role-assignments-1)

 ## Managing Dev Resources in the Playground Subscription

 This section applies to resource groups located in the `Azure SDK Developer Playground` subscription.

-Currently the automation will inspect resource groups and role assignments only.
+Currently, the automation will inspect resource groups and role assignments only.

 ### Resource Groups